chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

     **Play/Pause** : Ready the score for playing, or stop it playing.
 The keyboard shortcut for Play and Pause is the spacebar.

-    **Listen** : Listen to the score starting at the note after the Current Time Line.
+    **Listen** : Listen to the score starting at the note after the Base Line.
 Press the spacebar to stop.
 When listening is stopped the transport is returned to the place where listening started.
 You can use this to listen to a passage to get a feel for it before playing it yourself.
 Same as the Listen toolbar button.
 Keyboard shortcut is "=" (no modifier key).

     Show Edit Toolbar : Toggles the hiding and showing of the edit toolbar.
 This is the same as the equivalent toolbar button.